tarasabella/Animals_Zoo/README.md

 - `Animal#zoo` should return the zoo instance that the instance belongs to.
 - `Animal.find_by_species` should take in an animal's species as an argument and return an array of all the animals, which are of that species.

+Keep in mind that in order to properly build out the relationships between an `Animal` and a `Zoo` class, an instance of one should know about the instance of the other.
+Consider thinking about where and how this dependency should be implemented.

 There are no `rspec` files, so it's up to you to test your code within the `run.rb` file.